Hritvik3/Assistant-is-all-you-need/README.md

 To run the AI Data Assistant locally:

 1. Clone this repository.
+2. Install ollama and mistral
-2. Install the required dependencies.
+3. Install the required dependencies.
-3. Run the Streamlit app using `streamlit run app.py`.
+4. Run the Streamlit app using `streamlit run app.py`.

 ## Contribution